wiredhut/wiredflow/docs/tutorial/1_quick_start.md

 ### Demo bindings

 When the service is configured to be used on real tasks, it is enough to execute the method `launch_flow()`.
-However, in the examples in the documentation in the [examples folder](https://github.com/wiredhut/wiredflow/tree/main/examples) it can be seen that special functions are used for launching.
+However, in the documentation examples and in the [examples folder](https://github.com/wiredhut/wiredflow/tree/main/examples) it can be seen that special functions are used for launching.
-For instance, in the current example `wiredflow_hello_world` was used.
+For instance, in the current example `launch_demo_with_int_hello_world_connector` was used.

 These functions are only used in examples and tests to demonstrate ETL capabilities when interacting with third-party services.
 In other words, this function launches not only the service itself, but also in a separate